munificent/craftinginterpreters/book/closures.md

 dance to please the (forthcoming) garbage collection deities.
 It ensures the memory manager never sees uninitialized memory.

-Then we store the array in the new closure, as well as copying the count over from the ObjFunction.
+Then we store the array in the new closure, as well as copy the count over from the ObjFunction.

 ^code init-upvalue-fields (1 before, 1 after)